Why Deleting Old Email Messages Is Important

 That’s how easy it is to delete all social media emails older than one year, and it’s just as easy to learn how to delete all promotions in Gmail, or how to delete all emails on Gmail for that matter.

-How To Delete Old Emails In Gmail With Clean Email
+How to Delete Old Gmail Emails With Clean Email

-Clean Email is a secure email organizer app that works with Gmail and all other major email services.
-What sets it apart from its competition is the fact that it doesn’t monetize users’ private data, making it an excellent choice for email users who care about their privacy.
+Clean Email is a secure email organizer app compatible with Gmail and all IMAP-based email services.
+It stands out from the competition because it doesn’t monetize users’ private data, making it an ideal choice for those who are serious about protecting their privacy.

-The most commonly used Smart Views can also be accessed from the Quick Clean section, which is essentially a collection of useful one-click email management shortcuts and a great place to start exploring the full potential of Clean Email.
+The most repetitive actions applied to certain emails can be easily accessed from the Cleaning Suggestions section, which is essentially a collection of quick actions and a great place to start exploring the full potential of Clean Email.

 How To Automatically Delete Old Emails In Gmail